deltachat/deltachat-core/FAQ.md

 - The receiver will get a normal e-mail then - if he replies to it, you will see the reply in the LibreChat app.

+**Does LibreChat support images, videos and other attachments?***

+- Yes.
+Beside the plain text, all E-Mail-attachments are displayed as separate messages.
+Outgoing messages will get attachments as needed automatically.

+**How does LibreChat use the E-Mail-Subject?**

+- As the message content is displayed directly, the subject is not needed and will not be shown therefore.
+For outgoing messages, the subject will be set to an excerpt of the message text.

+**Does LibreChat support HTML-E-Mails?**

+- Yes.
+If incoming E-Mail lacks a plain text part, we convert HTML-E-Mails to plain text ourself.
+Outgoing E-Mails do not use HTML.

 **LibreChat - is this the final name?**

 - Well, currently this is our _best_ name.
 Maybe we will change it if we get